 Dr. Kreek investigates the biological basis of addictive diseases as well as existing and novel treatments for these conditions.
 Her lab also researches the medical complications of drug abuse, such as hepatitis C and AIDS.
 This clinical and lab-based experimental approach led her lab to discover in 1983 to 1984 that the second most common risk group for HIV-1/AIDS is parenteral drug users.

-Using molecular approaches such as microarray technology, Dr. Kreek’s lab conducts gene expression studies in both animals and humans, measuring the expression of opioid receptors, opioid peptides and related proteins and transporters in specific brain regions.
+Using molecular approaches of diverse types, Dr. Kreek’s lab conducts gene expression studies in both animals and humans, measuring the expression of opioid receptors, opioid peptides and related proteins and transporters in specific brain regions.
 The lab also identifies naturally occurring variations in gene sequences called genetic polymorphisms in postmortem human brain tissue and peripheral cells.
 Exploring the medical complications of addictions, the lab found that former injection-drug users with past hepatitis B infection who lack a particular antibody may have a silent form of the disease, a finding with epidemiological and medical implications.

 With the goal of identifying the components underlying the neurobiology of addictive disorders, clinical studies look at how select neuropeptides affect cocaine and heroin addicts, former opiate addicts maintained on methadone or other treatments and patients dependent on alcohol, nicotine or both.
 Patients are examined for polymorphisms near the coding regions of genes that may play a role in addiction and in genes that may alter responses to medications (pharmacogenetics) and affect normal physiology (physiogenetics).
-Her recent work identified and characterized a functional single nucleotide polymorphism in the µ-opioid receptor, which increases the likelihood of addiction in a person exposed to opioids and significantly alters stress responsivity in healthy subjects.
+Her work identified and characterized a functional single nucleotide polymorphism in the μ-opioid receptor, which increases the likelihood of addiction in a person exposed to opioids and significantly alters stress responsivity in healthy subjects.
+Her more recent work identified functional polymorphisms of the dynorphin gene.
 Examinations of different ethnic populations have also revealed that other specific polymorphisms may have a greater association with addictive disorders.

 Dr. Kreek is well known for her pioneering work in the development of methadone maintenance therapy for heroin addiction in the 1960s, a therapy that has become common practice throughout the world.
 She also was one of the first to document that drugs of abuse significantly alter expression of specific genes in specific brain tissues and alter normal perceptions of reward and dysphoria.